Hike Messenger: Hike Web

-In August 2019 it launched the Web App beta version of Hike Sticker Chat which enable its users to chat over their personal computers.
+In August 2019, it launched the Web App beta version of Hike Sticker Chat which enable its users to chat over their personal computers.
 The company also worked on a feature to allow sharing of stickers across all messaging platforms.
 Hike Web was created ensuring a seamless experience for users with a strong focus on privacy and security keeping that in mind Hike increased network security to AES-256 and TLS 1.2, which makes communication over a web client more secure than ever.

 Hike Moji

-Hike Moji is a digital avatar of a user based on artificial intelligence (AI), natural language processing (NLP) and machine learning (ML) generated imagery created by taking a selfie, for variety of localized Indianised expressions with 1000 customized options like more than 350 hairstyles, 20 different facial features, bindis, local clothing style, nose pins with local twist and mood.
+Hike Moji was a digital avatar of a user based on artificial intelligence (AI), natural language processing (NLP) and machine learning (ML) generated imagery created by taking a selfie, for variety of localized Indianised expressions with 1000 customized options like more than 350 hairstyles, 20 different facial features, bindis, local clothing style, nose pins with local twist and mood.
 The beta version 1.0 was rolled out on 15 November 2019 for both android and iOS.
 It was officially released to a wider audience base on 19 February 2020.
 With the stable release, it included 200 more customized options like 20 skin shades, over a million eyes colours, more than 400 accessories, dimples, freckles, cheek-lines and more.
 Hike Moji generate stickers are on three language where English and Hindi act as default with one other optional Indic language.
 Right now the language support is limited to Bengali, Gujarati, Kanada, Malayalam, Marathi, Tamil and Telugu.
 User can share 100+ exclusive Hike Moji stickers to other platforms.
 Computer vision and deep neural networks enable the platform to search around 100 trillion combinations of facial shape and color reflecting the user's looks within a few seconds.
-Life like images are generated with three seconds.
+Lifelike images are generated with three seconds.
 Hike Moji version 1.0 (beta) alone created over 1 million plus stickers upon its launch in a control group of users.
 The stable version 1.0 can now create 100 quintillion combinations of stickers with seamless addition to WhatsApp.
 Inspired by local diversity of the country, HikeMoji now is the largest platform for hyper local avatar creation in India.